suliman-99/django-seeding/README.md

 Slow one-by-one seeder

-notice that the titles in the `csv-file` have to match the fields name in the `serializer`
+notice that the titles in the `csv-file` have to match the field names in the `serializer`

 <b> This seeder is used to inject a serializer to implement custom create logic </b>